 What do we supposed to do when we are waiting in public transportation stop?
 Stare the subway tracks?
 Count the number of cars passing on the street?
 Interact with other people?
 For a few minutes we indubitably, and unconscious, start to scan the environment.
 But we get bored too quickly.
-We also certainly avoid to get in contact with ‘strange’ people.
+We also certainly avoid getting in contact with ‘strange’ people.
 According to Simmel (1903), the metropolitan man cultivates an appearance of indifferent in order to psychologically and socially protect the self from the masses of strangers – the blasé attitude.

-Mobile media transforms and add another layer to theses places.
+Mobile media transforms and add another layer to these places.
 Lemos (2010) noted that by adding a digital layer to the physical, an informational territory takes form.
 It blends with the physical space, giving new meaning to that site.

 “Mobile technologies and networks create new urban ecologies that redefine place and our sense of the city, changing our everyday experience of places” (Lemos, p.
 412).